Frequently asked questions

 Yes.
 Everything discussed in therapy is treated as confidential.

-There are some important limits to this.
+There are some important limits to confidentiality.
 The main exceptions are situations where there is a serious concern about safety — yours or someone else’s — or where I am legally required to disclose information.
-These situations are rare, and where it is safe to do so, I would always aim to discuss any concerns with you directly before taking any action.

 As part of good clinical practice, I may also discuss aspects of my work in clinical supervision.
-This is a normal and important part of psychotherapy, helping me reflect carefully, work responsibly, and maintain the quality of the therapy.
+This is a normal and important part of psychotherapy.
 Where this happens, only the details necessary to think about the therapeutic work are shared.

 Full details are set out in the Administrative Agreement, which I share before we begin.